Your Guide to Navigating the Los Angeles Criminal Courts

 Los Angeles Criminal Courts Building Address

 There are numerous criminal courthouses under the Superior Court of California: County of Los Angeles.
+The fact that your address falls within a particular district doesn’t mean your case is assigned to that district.
+Criteria for assigning cases to court locations can be found in the LA County Superior Court Local Rules.
 A few of the Los Angeles Criminal Courts building addresses are as follows:

 11701 S. La Cienega